orourkera/go-ruck-yourself/rucking_app/ImplementationDocs/RuckBuddies_2.0_Implementation_Plan.md

 ### 3.4.
 Notification System

 #### 3.4.1.
 Notification Bell (`notification_bell.dart`)
-- Create a widget for the notification bell:
+- ✅ Created a widget for the notification bell:
-  - Bell icon with unread count indicator
+  - ✅ Bell icon with unread count indicator
-  - Animation for new notifications
+  - ✅ Animation for new notifications
-  - Tap action to navigate to notification screen
+  - ✅ Tap action to navigate to notification screen

 #### 3.4.2.
 Notification Screen (`notifications_screen.dart`)
-- Implement a screen to display all notifications:
+- ✅ Implemented a screen to display all notifications:
-  - List of notifications sorted by date (newest first)
+  - ✅ List of notifications sorted by date (newest first)
-  - Different visual styling for read/unread notifications
+  - ✅ Different visual styling for read/unread notifications
-  - Action buttons to:
+  - ✅ Action buttons to:
-    - Mark all as read
+    - ✅ Mark all as read
-    - Navigate to the related content
+    - ✅ Navigate to the related content
   - Pull-to-refresh functionality

 #### 3.4.3.
 Notification Card (`notification_card.dart`)
-- Create a reusable card for displaying individual notifications:
+- ✅ Created a reusable card for displaying individual notifications:
-  - User identifier with man/lady rucker profile image based on user gender (no custom avatars)
+  - ✅ User identifier with profile images based on gender
-  - Action type (like, comment)
+  - ✅ Action type (like, comment)
-  - Preview of content (comment text, photo thumbnail)
+  - ✅ Preview of content (comment text, photo thumbnail)
-  - Timestamp
-  - Read/unread status indicator
+  - ✅ Timestamp and read/unread status indicator

 ### 3.5.
 Navigation Updates
 - Add notification bell to the app bar on the home screen